 The Triclimate's shell material is lined with a rubbery coating.

 The Triclimate falls flat in this department and has no ski specific features, not even a sleeve pass pocket.
 Because the two layers zip together, you can not access the inner layers handwarmer pockets, and the shell itself does not have any interior pockets.
 This was a disappointing metric for this jacket.
 We love the Billie Coat and Orage Nina's ski features.
 If you're looking for a well equipped 3-in-1 ski jacket, the Snowbelle will cut it.

 There is no access to interior pockets, and no ski specific features in the Triclimate.

 This is a decent all-around winter jacket that you can also take out skiing.
 If you want something that is versatile for different temperatures and precipitation this 3-in-1 style jacket is a good compromise.

-Retailing for $300 the Triclimate is at the lower end of the price spectrum in this review and is a decent value considering you get two separate pieces.
-However, we would drop an extra $50 and get the Nina, a much more stylish and high performing ski jacket.
+Retailing for $300 the Triclimate is at the lower end of the price spectrum, in this review and is a decent value considering you get two separate pieces.
+However, we would save cash and get the Armada Stadium ($260), a much more stylish and high performing ski jacket.
 Or, spend $100 less for the Whirlibird, another 3-in-1 jacket that has much better ski features.

-The North Face ThermoBall Triclimate came in last place in our tests because of its lack of ski features and its boxy style.
+The North Face ThermoBall Triclimate came in the back of the heap in our tests because of its lack of ski features and its boxy style.
 It functions just fine as a winter jacket that will keep you dry, but it's not our top choice.